Parity- and Time Reversal-Violating Pion Nucleon Couplings: Higher Order Chiral Matching Relations: Discussion of the matching relations of

 \subsection{Quark mass and QCD $\theta$-term}

-We shall start with the review of previous studies of the P and T-violation generated by the QCD $\theta$-term (see, e.g. Ref. \cite{Mereghetti:2010tp,deVries:2015una} and references therein).
+We start by reviewing previous studies of the P and T-violation generated by the QCD $\theta$-term (see, e.g. Ref. \cite{Mereghetti:2010tp,Ottnad:2009jw,deVries:2015una} and references therein).
 The QCD Lagrangian with a non-zero $\theta$-term takes the following form:

 where $M_0=\mathrm{diag}(m_1\:m_2\:...)$ is the real quark mass matrix.
 Due to the axial anomaly, if we perform an axial rotation $q_i\rightarrow e^{i\theta_i\gamma_5}q_i$ to the quark field $q_i$, the Lagrangian will change as